solidfire/solidfire-cli/README.md

 Description:

-GetVolumeStats is used to retrieve high-level activity measurements for a single volume.Values are cumulative from the creation of the volume.
+GetVolumeStats is used to retrieve high-level activity measurements for a single volume.
+Values are cumulative from the creation of the volume.

 Options: